RMLio/rmlmapper-java/README.md

   - TPF servers

 ## Releases

-The standalone jar file for every release can be found on the release's page on GitHub.
+The standalone jar file (that has a [commandline interface](#cli)) for every release can be found on the release's page on GitHub.
 You can find the latest release [here](https://github.com/RMLio/rmlmapper-java/releases/latest).
+This is the recommended way to get started with RMLMapper.
+Do you want to build from source yourself?
+Check [Build](#build).

 ## Build
-The RMLMapper is build using Maven: `mvn install`.
+The RMLMapper is build using Maven.
+As it is also tested against Oracle (check [here](#accessing-oracle-database) for details), it needs a specific set-up to run all tests.
+That's why we recommend to build without testing: `mvn install -DskipTests=true`.
+If you want, you can install with tests, and just skip the Oracle tests: `mvn test -Dtest=!Mapper_OracleDB_Test`.

 A standalone jar can be found in `/target`.

 Two jars are found in `/target`: a slim jar without bundled dependencies, and a standalone jar (suffixed with `-all.jar`) with all dependencies bundled.